IgorCaetano/pt_br_verbs_lemmatizer/README.md

 # Verb lemmatizer for brazilian portuguese language

-This program aims to give the infinitive form of a verb in a very fast and effective way.
+This program aims to give the infinitive form of a verb in a very fast and effective way on portuguese-BR texts.

 ## Quantitative information about the dataset